amberzhd/ZK-RidgeToolkit/README.md

 - `src/nebulatransit/journal.py` keeps the log file tidy, exposes `SessionJournal`, and lets tests simulate writing without touching the real notes.
 - The journaling layer now shares the same brief logic as the engine so the file stays consistent, and the review script can reprint a few entries for quick context.

+## Session template
+- Keep `docs/session-template.md` open when you run `scripts/plan_session.py` so every note follows an outline that feels like an actual notebook entry.
+- The template walks through `Focus`, `Stack`, `Goal`, and conversational `Notes` so a reader can tell the story without feeling like the commit was AI-generated.

 ## Why random
 The goal is to show how a solo developer juggles different project angles while crafting commits that feel human.
 Every commit is a tiny, tangible step forward.